 In contrast, yellow and red-zoned companies face many restrictions and cannot issue any Saudization certificates, an essential part of the process that is required to be compliant with Saudi laws.

 Yellow-zoned companies, for example, cannot renew work visas for employees who have remained in Saudi Arabia for more than two years.
 They also cannot issue new work permits or visas.
 Red-zoned companies cannot hire any expats as employees, open new businesses or branches in Saudi Arabia, and cannot renew work permits.

 As we mentioned earlier, that depends on your company’s size and its industry.
 Saudi authorities have defined company sizes as follows:

 The percentage of these employees that must be Saudi nationals varies from industry to industry, and the Saudi Government has defined over 70 different types of industry for the purpose of Saudization rules.

 In the IT sector, for example, small companies must have a 56% Saudi workforce to be considered a Platinum company whereas medium-sized companies must have a 64% Saudi workforce to also be in the Platinum band.
 The bare minimum Saudi workforce, however, to avoid the dreaded Yellow zone for small and medium-sized IT companies is 20% and 29% respectively.

 Saudization is a Key Consideration for You

-If you are considering moving your company to Saudi Arabia, you should hopefully now have a basic understanding of the Saudization process—it is a major part of operating here and you must meet your obligations under it to extract maximum benefit from your Saudi enterprise.
+If you are considering moving your company to Saudi Arabia, you should hopefully now have a basic understanding of the Saudization process—it is a major part of operating here and you must meet your obligations to extract maximum benefit from your Saudi enterprise.